att-circ-contrl/LoopUtil/README.md

 * `lib-nloop-util` --
 Helper functions that don't fall into the other categories.

+"Abstraction" libraries:

+* `lib-nloop-ft` --
+Library functions for interoperating with Field Trip.
 * `lib-nloop-intan` --
 High-level library functions for manipulating data saved in Intan's format.
 * `lib-vendor-intan` --
 Low-level library functions for manipulating data saved in Intan's format, derived from code supplied by Intan Technologies (used and re-licensed with permission).

-* `lib-nloop-ft` --
+* `lib-nloop-openephys` --
-Library functions for interoperating with Field Trip.
+High-level library functions for manipulating data saved in Open Ephys's format.

+"Application" libraries:

 * `lib-nloop-chantool` --
 Library functions specific to the `nloop_chantool` script.
+* `lib-nloop-check` --
+Library functions specific to the in-house "sanity checking" script.

 ## Sample Code